aldairarchez/CGJ_Lab/Pipeline_Dementia/README.md

 MAPT
 APP
 ```
-+ List of columns to filter out from the clinvar.vcf file
++ List of columns to filter out from the clinvar.vcf file (besides of the first column:CPRA)

 **columns.txt**
 ```bash